openstack/horizon/doc/source/user/launch-instances.rst

          Server names are not guaranteed to be unique when created so you could have two instances with the same host name.

+   Description
+      You can assign a brief description of the virtual machine.

+   Availability Zone
+      By default, this value is set to the availability zone given by the cloud provider (for example, ``us-west`` or ``apac-south``).
+For some cases, it could be ``nova``.

    Count
       To launch multiple instances, enter a value greater than ``1``.
 The